raveneliette/raveneliette/README.md

 ## I love to code.
 I am a learner in Tech.
 I am focusing on building Front-End projects.

 -  I’m currently learning HTML and CSS
--  2022 Goals: Collaborate with other people to build projects.
+-  2022 Goals: Collaborate with other people to build real-world projects.
 Front-End and Back-End web development skills.
 -  Fun fact: I love to play story-driven video games.

 ### Connect with me: